sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 <summary><b>An Illustrative Graph</b></summary>
 <object data="{{ 'assets/img/2025-04-28-vlm-understanding/concept.svg' | relative_url }}" type="image/svg+xml" width="90%" class="l-body rounded z-depth-1 center"></object>
 <br>
-Find concepts to match with the model's internal representations.
+Text-image space alignment aims to find concepts to match with the model's internal representations.
 </details>
 <br>
 Beyond using cosine similarity, another approach came from Gandelsman et al. <d-cite key="gandelsman2023interpreting"></d-cite>, who introduced TEXTSPAN - an algorithm that creates a text-labeled basis for attention head outputs in CLIP's vision encoder.
 By caching vision encoder attention head outputs and strategically selecting text embeddings from a predefined text bank <d-footnote>To be more specific, strategically means TEXTSPAN greedily selects text embeddings from the text bank to maximize the explained variance.</d-footnote>, TEXTSPAN revealed specialized attention heads that capture distinct image properties like "color" and "counting".
 This discovery enabled targeted interventions for reducing spurious correlations and improving property-based image retrieval.